Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 What Is the Average Cost of a Popular Music Festival?

-To start, the average cost of music festival tickets (typically for a weekend-long event) is about $200 to $600, but those aren’t the only charges.
-If travel is required to attend, musical festival expenses can shoot up quite quickly.
-Transportation costs and lodging are often premium-priced during a festival, since businesses know they can get top dollar.
+The average cost of music festival tickets — typically for a weekend-long event — ranges from $200 to $600.
+If travel is required, expenses can shoot up quite quickly: Spending $2000+ in a weekend is not unusual.
+Transportation and lodging are often premium-priced during a festival, since businesses know they can get top dollar.

-What the typical music festival cost is depends greatly on where the festival is located and the type of experience the attendee is looking to have.
-Camping out versus staying in a luxury hotel will save money, as will skipping the VIP tickets for the basic ones, bought at early-bird pricing.
+Music festival costs also depend on where the festival is located and the type of experience the attendee is looking to have.
+Camping out will save you money, as will skipping the VIP experience for basic tickets bought at early-bird pricing.

 Main Expenses to Consider When Going to a Music Festival

-Again — everyone’s music festival experience looks differently and costs can vary.
-That being said, these are some common music festival expenses worth planning for.
-Know them as you budget, and let the headline performers keep you money motivated.
+Because everyone’s music festival experience looks different, costs can vary.
+That said, these are the common music festival expenses worth planning for.

 Costs will vary depending on when you buy tickets (they get more expensive closer to the actual performance date), and whether you decide to shell out for the VIP options.

-Even if you live nearby, you may need to pay for an Uber or Lyft ride to attend the event.
-At the very least, remember to account for gas and parking expenses.
+Even if you live nearby, you may need to pay for a rideshare or shuttle pass to get to the event.
+At the very least, remember to account for gas and parking.

-Music festivals likely attract large crowds and visitors from around the world, which means that local hotel and home rental costs can shoot up.
+Music festivals attract large crowds and visitors from around the world.
+That means local hotel and home rental costs can become inflated.
 Book early to avoid overpaying once pickings are slim.

 Part of the fun for many festival-goers is planning what you’ll wear.
-Sure, some people are happy in their usual jeans and a t-shirt, but if you want to buy some new clothes or accessories before a music festival, be sure to add those costs to your budget.
+Sure, some people are happy in their usual jeans and a T-shirt, but if you want to buy some new clothes or accessories before a music festival — be honest! — add those costs to your budget.

-Tips for Being Able to Afford Going to a Music Festival
+Tips for Saving Money on a Music Festival

 From tickets to transportation to food, plan out what the day or weekend will entail cost-wise and make a budget.
 This can be done in a journal, on a piece of paper, or in an app.
 You can also learn how to make a budget in Excel.
 If you can plan for this outing months in advance, you can slowly save up for it so your overall budget doesn’t take a major hit.